phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 * Provide meaningful and practical opportunities to for these individuals to create together and to learn from each other.

-Like most complex recipes — think [Baked Alaska](https://en.wikipedia.org/wiki/Baked_Alaska), not toast — this also requires careful attention to detail to get right; not to mention a large kitchen and numerous chefs.
+Like most complex recipes — think [Baked Alaska](https://en.wikipedia.org/wiki/Baked_Alaska), not toast — this also requires careful attention to detail to get right; not to mention an efficient kitchen and many hands.

 One might warn of “too many chefs,” and yet we believe that building a great experience is worth the risk, and something that comes from a spirit of enthusiastic co-creation.